Martha Boto: Work

 She was known for her "investigations led on the principle of repetition in the world of reflection".
 Boto looked for an art capable of awakening different emotions, psychological reactions of joy and tension, an art that could become a medicine for the spirit.

+Boto's work is included in international collections world wide, which includes the collection of the Pérez Art Museum Miami, Florida.
+Her work is on view to the audience as of 2024.